desandro/3dtransforms/cube.md

   <p class="pixelation-p" style="transform: perspective(500px) translateZ(250px)"> transform: perspective(500px) translateZ(250px)</p>
 </div>

 For the sake of our users, 3D transforms should not distort the interface.
-To resolve the distortion and restore pixel perfection on our `.cube`, we can push back the 3D object, so that the front face will be positioned back at the Z origin.
+To resolve the distortion and restore pixel perfection to our cube, we can push back the 3D object, so that the front face will be positioned back at the Z origin.

 {% highlight css %}
 .cube { transform: translateZ(-100px); }